EdvardM/railsgirls-ruby/src/basics.md

 So, now we know -- or at least have seen -- three things:

 1. Data.
-There are different types of if, and we have seen three of those:
+There are different types of if, and we have seen three of those.
+Respective Ruby type(s) or _class(es)_ are in parentheses:
-  * Strings
+  * Strings (String)
-  * Numbers
+  * Numbers (Fixnum, Float)
-  * Arrays, which can contain any data structures, including other arrays[^fn-array]
+  * Arrays (Array), which can contain any data structures, including arrays[^fn-array]
-2. Methods to do things with the data
+2. Functions/methods with which to do things with the data
   * In the example above, we used _array methods_ to get the length of the array with `length`, and `sort` to get array contents in alphabetic order. `upcase` converted string to upper case.
   * We will talk more about methods a bit later.
-3. We quickly glanced at variables that are just short, descriptive labels for things
+3. We quickly glanced at variables that are basically just labels for things in computer memory

 ## Acting in an intelligent fashion